 Bio

 More than 20 years ago, I embarked on what I believed would be a brief and concentrated academic career.
 As a young adult studying graphic design at Suffolk University, I myopically focused on developing the skills I needed to secure a job in the commercial arts.
 My methodology was to hone the skills that would give me tangible, immediate results from my education.
-That approach seemed validated when I successfully graduated college and joined the advertising industry.
-Unbeknownst to me at the time, my academic career was far from over.
+That approach seemed validated when I graduated college and joined the advertising industry.
+Unbeknownst to me then, my academic career had only just started.

 Over the next decade, I worked my way up to the title of Creative Director.
 My success, however, wasn’t attributed to an unmatched creative wit or uncanny ability to channel the social zeitgeist.
 I was successful because I applied analytics and critical thinking to my decisions.
 Unable to reconcile why my professional success was incongruent with the skillset I honed in college, I began thinking critically about myself and, in the process, realized that I still had much to learn.
 I discovered I had a penchant for other topics and began educating myself on statistics, philosophy, and behavioral economics.
 My approach to education had become invalidated.